Hallaig: Background

 The poem is named after a deserted township located on the south-eastern corner of the Hebridean island of Raasay, the poet's birthplace.
-The settlement of Hallaig depopulated between 1852 and 1854 under George Rainy and since MacLean's relatives were affected, the author decided to evoke the community of this abandoned village in his poem.
+Along with much of Raasay, the crofting settlement of Hallaig was depopulated between 1852 and 1854 by landowner George Rainy.
+MacLean's relatives were affected, and the author decided to evoke the community of this abandoned village in his poem.
 It is a reflection on the nature of time and the historical impact of the Highland Clearances leaving an empty landscape populated only by the ghosts of the evicted and those forced to emigrate.

-Hallaig was written in Edinburgh about 100 years after depopulation of the Isle of Raasay and it was originally published in the Gaelic-language magazine Gairm.
+Hallaig was written in Edinburgh about 100 years after depopulation of the Isle of Raasay and was originally published in the Gaelic-language magazine Gairm.

 The poem is notable for its deployment of imagery of nature, and in this respect is redolent of Duncan Ban MacIntyre's Beinn Dorain, particularly in its references to woodlands and deer.

 Cultural influences

 Hallaig is incorporated in the lyrics of The Jacobite Rising, an opera by Peter Maxwell Davies, and can be heard read by MacLean, as part of the song "Hallaig" on Martyn Bennett's album Bothy Culture.

 MacLean talked extensively about the poem in Timothy Neat's documentary for RTÉ, Hallaig: the Poetry and Landscape of Sorley MacLean in 1984, for example he analyzed how much traditional Gaelic song influenced him.

 The poem inspired an organ work by William Sweeney called " Hallaig 12' " commissioned for the inaugural concert of the Flentrop Organ in Dunblane Cathedral.

 The name was chosen for Caledonian MacBrayne's first hybrid-powered vehicle ferry, launched in December 2012, now serving the Sconser to Raasay route.